rive-app/rive-unreal-examples/README.md

 - ## Adjust Rive File Properties
-You can manipulate Rive File settings with the following properties.
+You can adjust settings of a Rive file using the following properties.

 > - `Artboard Name`
 > - `State Machine Name`